 The rewriteable format could alter Nintendo's business model into a somewhat familiar, yet largely unknown way (to Americans, that is).
 Much like what the company did with the Famicom Disk System in Japan, Nintendo could set up disk writer kiosks at various retailers allowing customers to write new data to their existing games (such as new music or courses), or to download entire games onto blank disks, including demos.
 Internet-based downloadable content still won't be very feasible during this time, so the kiosks will provide the best and most likely possibility for Nintendo to release any sort of expansion or update data.

-price and then write a game onto them for an even lower cost than cartridges.
+These disk writer kiosks allowed Japanese gamers to buy blank discs for a set price and then write a game onto them for an even lower cost than cartridges.

 The same disk could also be rewritten with a new game.